-In order to avoid double funding a research grant proposal should not seek to duplicate any funding of all or part of a salary that an investigator already has in place from any other externally sponsored projects supported from public funding, examples include research grants, centre grants, fellowship grants funded by Us, government departments or publicly funded learned societies.
+In order to avoid double funding a research grant proposal should not seek to duplicate any funding of all or part of a salary that a project lead or co-lead already has in place from any other externally sponsored projects supported from public funding, examples include research grants, centre grants, fellowship grants funded by Us, government departments or publicly funded learned societies.

-Where an Investigator's salary is fully supported in this way, the proposal should show the amount of time to be spent on the grant, but with zero hours charged to the grant.
+Where a project lead or co-lead's salary is fully supported in this way, the proposal should show the amount of time to be spent on the grant, but with zero hours charged to the grant.
 If the investigator is unpaid or receives salary wholly funded through non-FEC sources, their time can still be charged to the grant for the purpose of determining estates, infrastructure technicians and indirect costs.
 In this case, the relevant amount of time to be charged to the grant should be shown, but with a zero salary.